airgapper/dn42-roagen/README.md

 6. Verify everything work by running `cd ~/dn42/dn42-rpki-export.json/ && php roagen.php`.
 7. In $USER crontab file put `14 */3 * * * cd ~/dn42/dn42-rpki-export.json/ && php roagen.php`.
 Finetune time between runs to your liking.

-NB: The roagen.php script is written with the paths to the dn42 registry folder being they reside in the same parent folder.
+NB: The roagen.php script is written with the paths to the dn42 registry folder being both git repositories reside in the same parent folder.